zekun-li/mineral_competition/README.md

 ## Code Structure

     .
+    ├── Presentation1.pdf                # Slides to describe the method
     ├── apply_mask.py                    # Apply the map content mask on the predictions to generate final output ├── const_test.py                    # Some constant variables for test data ├── const_val.py                     # Some constant variables for validation data